VitoVan/vitovan.github.io/md/lispweb3.md

 **What?
 You wanna store them into the disk?**

-Since we decide not to use a Database Product, then how to store the data to the disk and can retrieve them as easily as in the memory?
-Let's try [OBJECT PREVALENCE](http://www.advogato.org/article/398.html).
+Since we decide not to use a Database Product, then how to store the data to the disk and restore them easily?
+Let's try [OBJECT PREVALENCE](http://www.advogato.org/article/398.html), it means we are going to take a snapshot on current memory and save it as a file, then restore them anytime.

-Of course we can build out own implementation, but thank to [Sven Van Caekenberghe](http://www.cliki.net/Sven Van Caekenberghe), we can use [CL-PREVALENCE](https://common-lisp.net/project/cl-prevalence/).
+Of course we can build our own implementation, but thank to [Sven Van Caekenberghe](http://www.cliki.net/Sven Van Caekenberghe), we can use [CL-PREVALENCE](https://common-lisp.net/project/cl-prevalence/).
 It's not very well documented as [Hunchentoot](http://weitz.de/hunchentoot/), but we have the [API](https://common-lisp.net/project/cl-prevalence/CL-PREVALENCE.html) and the source code, do we?

 * First, add `cl-prevalence` to your quicklisp load list: